dbernheisel/bernheisel.com/posts/20200925-nostalgia-programming.md

 ![Turtles all the way down](/images/turtles-tiling.png)

-This is comforting, because when we already have a business problem we're trying to solve; we don't need a language problem or tooling problem clouding our judgment.
+This is comforting, because when we already have a business problem we're trying to solve, we don't need a language problem or tooling problem clouding our judgment.
 Our brain can focus on one thing at a time and "zone out" on solving the business problem with our familiar and patterned toolset.